 All students (except those auditing the class) must attend the final exam.
-If you miss your sail with a legitimate reason, you may still opt to attend the final exam to receive a grade in the class, and then make up the sail at a later time.
-You may, of course, also opt to take the final after your make-up sail and receive an Incomplete (INC) for your grade with an approved reason in the meantime.
-As with all INCs, if outstanding work is not completed within one year or other arrangements are not made, the INC will automatically become an F for the class.
+If you miss your voyage with a legitimate reason, you may still opt to attend the final exam to receive a grade in the class and make up the sail at a later time.
+You may, of course, opt to take the final after your make-up sail and receive an Incomplete (INC) for your grade with an approved reason.
+As with all INCs, if work is not completed within one year or other arrangements are not made, the INC will automatically become an “F” for the class.

 Should you either not show up or not allow a reasonable notification time, there is no obligation to provide you passage, as your space onboard will remain unfilled.
 There are no refunds of fees.